 Hominy Grill Southern food perfection.
 We went for breakfast after countless recommendations and enjoyed both the food and the atmosphere.
 Emma ordered the Salmon Potato Cakes and highly recommends them!

-Black Tap We really liked this adorable coffee shop.
+Second State Coffee (formerly Black Tap) We really liked this adorable coffee shop.
 We spent a few hours there sipping coffee and coconut tea and working on our computers.

 The Daily We enjoyed this coffee shop (located right by Butcher & Bee).
 It doesn’t have much seating, but for coffee and treats on the go, it’s perfect!